gramuah/lola2/README.md

 https://user-images.githubusercontent.com/38068010/123829900-1e374500-d903-11eb-9b3e-be9fd4f85a9e.mp4

 ## Installation
 To use this software you must have ROS installed in the platform.
-We have been using ROS Melodic because our platform runs Ubuntu 18.04.
-In case that you are runinng Ubuntu 16.04 you have to install ROS Kinetic.
+We have been using ROS Noetic because our platform runs Ubuntu 20.04.
+In case that you are runinng Ubuntu 18.04 you have to install ROS Melodic.

 ### ROS Noetic Installation